Wama-Atoshi/Executive-Sales-Insight/README.md

-# Executive-Sales-Insight
+# 💼 Executive-Sales-Insight
-This project presents an interactive power BI project that analyzes company sales from 2014 - 2017.
-It provides insights on the transactions and sales of the company which can be used to make executive decisions..
+A business intelligence dashboard built in Power BI to analyse retail sales performance across three product categories — Furniture, Office Supplies, and Technology — spanning four years and multiple U.S. regions.

 ---

 ## 📂 Project Overview
 The dashboard helps to answer critical sales-related questions:
-- The companys **total transactions** of previous and subsequent years.
+- The company's **total transactions** of previous and subsequent years.
-- The companys **total cost** of previous and subsequent years.
+- The company's **total cost** of previous and subsequent years.
-- The companys **total revenue** of previous and subsequent years.
+- The company's **total revenue** of previous and subsequent years.
-- The companys **profit and loss** accross the 4 highlighted years.
+- The company's **profit and loss** accross the 4 highlighted years.
-- The companys **average order value** of previous and subsequent years.
+- The company's **average order value** of previous and subsequent years.
 - The most profitable and unprofitable **mode of shipping**.
 - The **profit margin**.
 - The most patronizing **customers**.